dineshj3d/RepData_PeerAssessment1/PA1_template.md

 ```

-## Imputing missing values
+### Step 3 - Imputing missing values
-To replace NA's we will use the mean of steps of each 5-minute interval.textplaintextplaintextplaintextplaintextplaintextplaintextplaintextplaintext
+To replace NA's use the mean of steps of each 5-minute interval.
+Create a new data frame which we have all NAs removed.
+This will be done by adding a new column of mean calculated previously using the 'interval' as key.
+Create histograms and calculate mean and median.
-plaintextplaintextplaintextplaintextplaintextplaintextplaintextplaintextplaintext
-plaintextplaintextplaintextplaintextplaintextplaintextplaintextplaintextplaintext

 ```r